Homomorphism and embedding universal structures for restricted classes: Introduction

 As it is well known, an universal object may be constructed by an iterated amalgamation of finite objects and this leads to a stronger notion of {\em $\K$-generic object}: For a class $\K$ we say that an object $\relsys{U}$ is $\K$-generic if it is both $\K$-(embedding) universal and it is {\em ultrahomogeneous}.
 The later notion means the following: Every isomorphism $\varphi$ between two finite substructures $\relsys{B}$ and $\relsys{C}$ of $\relsys{U}$ may be extended to an automorphism of $\relsys{U}$.
-The notion of ultrahomogeneous structure is one of the key notions of modern model theory and it is the source of the well known classification programme \cite{La3}.
+The notion of ultrahomogeneous structure is one of the key notions of modern model theory and it is the source of the well known classification programme \cite{Lachlan1984}.

-The ultrahomogeneous structures are characterized by the properties of finite substructures.
+The ultrahomogeneous structures are characterised by the properties of finite substructures.
 Denote by $\Age(\relsys{U})$ the class of all finite substructures of $\relsys{U}$.
-By a following classical result \cite{F, Hodges} structure $\relsys{U}$ is ultrahomogeneous iff $\Age(\relsys{U})=\K$ is a countable class with the following three properties:
+For a class $\K$ of countable relational structures, we denote by $\Age(\K)$ the class of all finite structures isomorphic to a substructure of some $\relsys{A}\in\K$.
+By a following classical result \cite{Fraisse1986, Hodges1993} structure $\relsys{U}$ is ultrahomogeneous if and only if $\Age(\relsys{U})=\K$ is a countable class with the following three properties:

 \begin{enumerate} \item[(a)] (Hereditary property) For every $\relsys{A}\in \K$ and an induced substructure $\relsys{B}$ of $\relsys{A}$ we have $\relsys{B}\in \K$; \item[(b)] (Joint embedding property) For every $\relsys{A}, \relsys{B}\in \K$ there exists $\relsys{C}\in \K$ such that both $\relsys{C}$ contains $\relsys{A}$ and $\relsys{B}$ as induced substructures; \item[(c)] (Amalgamation property) For $\relsys{A},\relsys{B},\relsys{C}\in \K$ and $\varphi$ embedding of $\relsys{C}$ into $\relsys{A}$, $\varphi'$ embedding of $\relsys{C}$ into $\relsys{B}$, there exists $\relsys{D}\in \K$ and embeddings $\psi:\relsys{A}\to \relsys{D}$ and $\psi':\relsys{B}\to\relsys{D}$ such that $\psi\circ\varphi = \psi'\circ\varphi'$.
 See Figure \ref{amalgamfig}.